SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

 # NetSuite Setup

+Steps involved in setting up NetSuite:
+* Setup an upload folder (optional)
+* Setup restlet for uploading thumbnails (optional - goes with previous step)
+* Setup OAuth

+## Setup the upload folder
 Updating thumbnails in NetSuite requires the usage of an external restlet.
 The restlet used was developed by Tim Dietrich and is freely available at https://suiteapi.com.
 This is optional but highly recommended.

 Steps required:
+* Create a new folder in NetSuite
 * Navigate to latest version of  [SuiteAPI](https://suiteapi.com)
 * [Download](https://tdietrich-opensource.s3.amazonaws.com/suitescripts/SuiteAPI-v2022.1.zip) the SuiteApi zip file for the restlet
 * Install using the [instructions](https://suiteapi.com/documentation/) on the site <sup>**</sup>